Avoid Going Bankrupt with Some Bankruptcy Alternatives

-However, it’s best to avoid going bankrupt wherever possible.
+However, it’s smart to avoid going bankrupt wherever possible.
 There are some long term negative ramifications to declaring bankruptcy that you might regret later.
 A bankruptcy listing on your credit file could potentially stay there for up to 7 years.
 This can make applying for any kind of credit in the future very difficult.

 Before you think about filing for bankruptcy, consider what other avenues are open to you.